decred/dcrdevdocs/docs/developer-guides/merkle-root-construction.md

 ---

-This page explains what merkle trees are, how Decred uses them and provides step-by-step instructions for constructing compliant merkle trees.
+This page explains what merkle trees are, how Decred uses them and provides step-by-step instructions for constructing compliant Merkle trees.

 ### Merkle Trees